The J. Crew Factory Walker Vest is one of my most worn articles of clothing, ever. Here's why I love it and how to wear it.

 My grey vest darkened substantially around the collar (the part of the garment that was exposed to the elements).
 My navy vest ripped at the bottom of the zipper one day.

 Bottom line: it's a cheap article of clothing, so don't expect it to last forever.
-If you want a higher quality version of this vest, the Peter Manning NYC Flatiron Vest is a great choice (I wear a size 1).

 J. Crew Factory vs. Mercantile